Wall Street, dollar up on possible central bank moves

 China's economy grew 7.4 percent in 2014, just below the official 7.5 percent target, but above the 7.3 percent projected by analysts.

-The dollar rose on Tuesday to a one-week high against the yen, at 118.87 yen JPY=EBS, as the Chinese data stirred speculation among currency traders that Japan's central bankers might ease policy and curb demand for the safe-haven Japanese currency.
+The dollar rose on Tuesday to a one-week high against the yen, at 118.87 yen, as the Chinese data stirred speculation among currency traders that Japan's central bankers might ease policy and curb demand for the safe-haven Japanese currency.
 The dollar was last at 118.77 yen.

 The IMF cut its forecast for global growth in 2015 to 3.5 percent from 3.8 percent, and called on governments and central banks to pursue accommodative monetary policies and reforms.